DavidJohnstonCEO/mobilecoin/crypto/box/README.md

 Properties
 ----------

-The scheme aims for semantic security at a 128-bit security level, and non-malleability of the cryptograms.
+The `VersionedCryptoBox` object aims for semantic security at a 128-bit security level, and non-malleability of the cryptograms.
 The primitives used at current version are:

 - Ristretto elliptic curve (`curve25519-dalek` crate) for key exchange
 - HKDF + Blake2b for the KDF step